Want to add color to your container garden? These Homemade Wood Slice Garden Markers made with Cricut Joy will be a perfect addition to your garden.

 These homemade wood slice garden markers make a great gift too!

 Gather the markers together and tie a ribbon around them.
-Buy the seed packets for the markers you’ve made, put it all in a bag, and you’ve got a great gift for a friend, new neighbor, or just because.
+Buy the seed (affiliate link) packets for the markers you’ve made, put it all in a bag, and you’ve got a great gift for a friend, new neighbor, or just because.

 Questions and Answers About Wood Slice Garden Markers